 Anyway, we love classic Valentine’s goodness: the cutout hearts, the softly glowing Bokeh, the entire box of chocolates we bought ourselves because we’re worth it.
 But when it comes to Valentine’s Day cards, not everybody wants to come over all hearts and flowers (even though hearts and flowers are pretty adorable, our feelings on this point are pretty clear).

 So this year, we thought we’d offer something different.
 We enlisted the help of artiste Jordan Kay in dreaming up V-Day illustrations that would express something a little … goofier.
 Gooier, hipsterrific-er, brushstrokier.
 Then we combined them with handcrafted Valentine’s sentiments to bring you a Valentine’s Day card kit that’s completely original and a little bit weird.

 Here are your ingredients:

-- Frames, text, effects, and overlays from the Sweethearts theme
+Frames, text, effects, and graphics from the Sweethearts theme

 Now let’s get carding!

 Not only did Jordan create amazing images to celebrate lurv in singular style, she’s made them free to use, remix, and transform for personal projects.
 (For you business types out there, be sure to credit her for any commercial use of her images with attribution and a link to her website.)